equinor/revisions/README.md

 Data model and examples for representing revisions and tracking information in rdf.

-This is an adaptation of the records format from https://github.com/equinor/records to the TR1244 format at https://commonlib.equinor.com/Schema#/specification/TR1244 also using some types defined in tie.ttl in the ti-spine-ontologies repo.
+This is an adaptation of the records format from https://github.com/equinor/records

+# Introduction

 There are three main types of objects, the actual engineering **Content**, the **Document**, and the **Revision**.